 Memrise Review: Honest Take on the Flashcard Language App

 Honest Memrise review for 2026.
-We tested the free and Pro tiers across Spanish and Japanese to show what works, what is hype, and who should pass.
+A close look at the free and Pro tiers across Spanish and Japanese to show what works, what is hype, and who should pass.

-We spent two months running Memrise on an iPhone 15 Pro and a Pixel 9.
-The courses we hammered on hardest were Spanish A1 and a Japanese hiragana track, with a few user-made decks for stress-testing.
+Memrise runs on iOS, Android, and the web, with official tracks like Spanish A1 and Japanese hiragana plus a large catalog of user-made decks.
 The app is fun for the first three weeks.
 After that, the cracks show.
 This Memrise review covers what the app does well, where it falls flat, and whether the Pro tier deserves your money.

 - The free tier covers most of what casual learners need; Pro adds offline downloads, difficult-word practice, and statistics.

-- Mems (visual mnemonics) made vocabulary stick noticeably better than icon-only prompts in our side-by-side trial against Duolingo.
+- Mems (visual mnemonics) help vocabulary stick noticeably better than the icon-only prompts used by apps like Duolingo.

 - User-made courses vary wildly in quality, so stick to official Memrise courses unless a community deck has 4-star ratings and 1,000+ learners.